arpansamanta0712/Innovation-Lab/README.md

 # Innovation-Lab
-Innovate new ways for the future.
+Innovate new ideas for the future.